Terraform test improvements in 1.10 for everyday modules

 Several deprecated behaviors have been removed, including:

-smart value for DEFAULT_TRANSPORT
+The smart value for DEFAULT_TRANSPORT

-- The v2 Galaxy server API in
+The v2 Galaxy server API in ansible-galaxy

-install_repoquery in dnf/dnf5 and keepcache in yum_repository
+Deprecated options like install_repoquery in dnf/dnf5 and keepcache in yum_repository

-- Old Paramiko config keys and a few utility/compat shims
+Old Paramiko config keys and a few utility/compat shims

 Deprecation signal you should act on